Effects of resolution and local stability on galactic disks: Halo resolution and softening on bar formation: Discussion and conclusion

 In practice, employing such a large number of particles to generate nearly noise-free initial conditions is challenging.
 In low DM resolution cases with $\mratio=100$, surprisingly, the bar formation timing exhibits no substantial difference, although the evolutionary paths diverge later owing to accumulated numerical effects from massive DM particles.
 For instance, the bar strength peaks lower and experiences bar weakening in model r1c14ldm compared to the high DM resolution models.
-Note that our models are idealized disk-halo setup, and $\mratio=100$ would result more significant effects during the hierarchical formation \citep{ludlow19b,ludlow23}.
-Fortunately, the evolutionary path of model r1c14hdm ($\mratio=1$), which employs 10 times more DM particles, is comparable to that of model r1c14, as evidenced by their similar evolution of bar strength and angular momentum transfer (Fig.~\ref{fig:f2max_lz_appendix}).
-We therefore suggest that a resolution comparable to that of model r1c14 ($\mratio=10$, $\mstar=10^4 \, \Msun$, and $\nstar=5\times10^6$) may not significantly alter the outcomes when simulating such \emph{unstable} galaxies driven by strong self-instabilities or tidal forcing \citep{lokas14,lokas16, lokas19, kwak19, bekki23}.
+Note that our models represent an idealized disk-halo setup, and $\mratio=100$ would yield more significant effects during the hierarchical formation \citep{ludlow19b,ludlow23}.
+Fortunately, the evolutionary path of model r1c14hdm ($\mratio=1$), which employs ten times more DM particles, is comparable to that of model r1c14, as evidenced by their similar evolution of bar strength and angular momentum transfer (Fig.~\ref{fig:f2max_lz_appendix}).
+We therefore suggest that a resolution comparable to that of model r1c14 ($\mratio=10$, $\mstar=10^4 \, \Msun$, and $\nstar=5\times10^6$) may not significantly alter the outcomes when simulating such unstable galaxies driven by strong self-instabilities or tidal forcing \citep{lokas14,lokas16, lokas19, kwak19, bekki23}.
 For relatively stable models in which bars form gradually after $2 \, \Gyr$, the influence of resolution on bar properties, particularly the formation epoch, must be carefully considered.
+For instance, the epoch, at which the peak bar strength is reached, is 2.2 Gyr in model r1c16 and 3.1 Gyr in model r1c16ldm (see Fig.~\ref{fig:f2max}).

-\subsection{Softening Effects on Bar Strength and Buckling Instability}
+\subsection{Softening effects on bar strength and buckling instability}

 The DM softening effect is more pronounced than that of DM resolution on bar formation.
 Note that \cite{iannuzzi13} found no significant differences between fixed and adaptive softening lengths, but their chosen softening length was much smaller than ours (e.g., $\epsilon = 0.05 \, \kpc$ in the fixed model).
 While the inner $1 \, \kpc$ region may appear insignificant relative to the scale radius and virial radius of the DM halo, the central angular momentum exchange plays a crucial role, particularly during the early phases of bar formation.
 In these stages, the seed bar remains small and grows via dynamical friction between DM particles and stars.
 Consequently, insufficient angular momentum transfer arising from an excessively large DM softening length can substantially delay or entirely prevent bar formation.